 While non-revolving credit often has a lower interest rate and predictable payment schedule, it doesn't have the flexibility of revolving credit.
 You can use revolving credit for a variety of purchases as long as you stick to the credit card terms.

 On the other hand, non-revolving credit has more purchasing power because you can be approved for higher amounts, depending on your income, credit history, and other factors.
 Because of the risk involved, banks often limit the amount you can borrow on revolving credit.
-You couldn't buy a house on a credit card because you likely wouldn't get approved for a credit limit large enough for the purchase.
+For example, you may not be able to purchase a house with a credit card without having a credit limit high enough to cover the cost.

 Both types of credit accounts are useful in different situations.
 Make sure you choose the option that's best for the purchase you're making.
 Whether you're choosing a revolving or non-revolving credit product, carefully consider the terms and borrowing cost and stick to the repayment agreement so you don't hurt your credit.

 Capital One.
 "What is Revolving Credit and How Does it Work?"
 Accessed Feb.
 29, 2020.